erictepper/hospital-universal-manager/README.md

 Version 1.0.0

 An application designed to manage aspects of day-to-day operations in a hypothetical hospital, including patient and staff information record-keeping, medical record-keeping, service/appointment booking, and transactional book-keeping.
+Class code can be found in [src/main/java](master/src/main/java).

 This project is a revitalized version of a project done for course CPSC 304 (Relational Databases) at The University of British Columbia.